alexTrod/eye_oculus/README.md

 ## TO DO

-- Implement placeholder
 - Implement speech recognition
+- Add vocal feedback (ongoing)
-- Improve the design
+- Getting actual data from the microcontroller